dpmin7/technical-experiment/experiment5/experiment5.md

 5. On hardware failure, `sdrmonitor` stops both `dump1090` and the feeding script — ✅ Confirmed.
 6. Verified that `systemd` continues to attempt restarting `dump1090`, but fails due to missing hardware — ✅ Observed.
 7. Upon reconnecting the SDR and antenna, verified that `systemd` successfully restarts `dump1090` and feeding resumes — ✅ Confirmed.
+8. Repeated hardware disconnection and reconnection 50 times — ✅ All cases successfully recovered.
+9. Rebooted Raspberry Pi 50 times — ✅ Only 1 failure due to unrelated OS boot issue.
-8. Documented the behavior with a sequence diagram (see Figure 1).
+10. Documented the behavior with a sequence diagram (see Figure 1).

 ## Duration
 Deadline: 2025-06-17 ✅ Met